OMandila/prisoners-dilemma/README.md

 In the Prisoner's Dilemma, two prisoners must decide whether to betray the other or remain silent.
 The outcome depends on the decisions of both, acting independently, illustrating the interdependence typical in game theory.
 Game theory applies to the decisions of opponents, and it differs from decision theory, which typically applies to an individual decision-maker.

 ## Project Overview
-The Prisoner's Dilemma Simulation is a simple web application that simulates a decision-making scenario based on game theory principles.
+This is a simple web application that simulates a decision-making scenario based on the Prisoner's Dilemma.
 It allows users to play against a computer-controlled opponent in a series of decision-making rounds.
 The user will make a choice (e.g., "Cooperate" or "Defect"), and the program will simulate the other player's choice, displaying the outcome.
 The application demonstrates the outcomes of cooperation versus defection and provides insights into game theory principles.
 The application will also educate users on the concepts of Nash Equilibrium and dominant strategies by allowing users to set game strategies through an engaging, user-friendly interface.

 ### Good to know